django-ftl/fluent-compiler/docs/functions.rst

   - ``FluentNone`` - in error conditions, such as a message referring to an argument that hasn't been passed in, objects of this type are passed in.

-Custom functions should not throw errors, but return ``FluentNone`` instances to indicate an error or missing data.
+Custom functions should not raise exceptions, but return ``FluentNone`` instances to indicate an error or missing data.
 Otherwise they should return unicode strings, or instances of a ``FluentType`` subclass as above.
 Returned numbers and datetimes should be converted to ``FluentNumber`` or ``FluentDateType`` subclasses using ``fluent.types.fluent_number`` and ``fluent.types.fluent_date`` respectively.

+If your function does raise exceptions ``fluent_compiler`` will not catch them - they will propagate up and cause the formatting of the message to raise that exception.
+This is intended behaviour, to aid debugging of the broken custom function.

 The type signatures of custom functions are checked before they are used, to ensure the right the number of positional arguments are used, and only available